iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 provides an important lens through which to understand the Southern response to female delinquency.

-Historian Nancy Bristow has observed that the perception of a war-time delinquency crisis presented reformers with an opportunity to use the Federal government as an instrument of "social engineering" that extended broadly beyond the war years and war camp geographies to other
+Historian Nancy Bristow has observed that the perception of a wartime delinquency crisis presented reformers with an opportunity to use the Federal government as an instrument of "social engineering" that extended broadly beyond the war years and war camp geographies to other